dart-lab/manual/docs/building-related-information.md

 Email either one of the building servitors Alix Wilkinson a.wilkinson@ed.ac.uk or Patrice Delfils [patrice.delfils@ed.ac.uk](patrice.delfils@ed.ac.uk) requesting to book a room for your preferred date/time.
 You can request to book a specific room or you could describe what you need the room for and they can help allocate a suitable one.

+## Nice places to go nearby

+_by Lorna Ginnell_

+We are super lucky to be situated in an area with a great selection of cafés and eateries!
+Here are some gems:

+* For breakfast or coffee meetings: _Project Coffee_ (warning, no Wi-Fi!), _Soderberg_
+* For those days in the office when you need a pick me up and instant coffee just won't do: _The Counter (Kiosk next to M&S), Twelve Triangles_
+* For when you want to escape from the office but don't want to go too far: _The Round Square, Blackwood Coffee, Café Nero_
+* The best sandwiches: _Karine's Deli_
+* Grab and go lunches: _M&S, Waitrose_ (they also have a Sushi Bar)
+* A quiet place to do some solo work: _Redbox (in Marchmont)._ OK so this is like half an hour away but it's really spacious, not too busy and has lots of plugs and free Wi-Fi!
+And good coffee and sweet treats.
+So a nice place to settle in and write for the day.
+* For dreamy breakfasts when you're not planning on doing any work: _Honeycomb and Co_
+* After work drinks: _The Hermitage, Montpelier, Black Ivy_
+* Dinner: _Montpelier, Mia's Italian, Nonas_
+* Walks: _The Braid & Blackford Hill, Bruntsfield Links_

 # Royal Hosptial for Children and Young People

 **Directions to Sue FW's Office in the Royal Hospital for Children and Young People**